Fra Paalman: Visual Arts Foundation "Ag"

 In the vacuum that arose after the dissolution of the BKR, Paalman and colleagues took the initiative to set up their own art foundation in Hengelo.
 Thus, in early 1988, "Stichting Beeldende Kunst Ag" was founded by Fra Paalman, Gerard de Vries, Jozef de Bot, Frans Bolscher and Anne Wind (soon joined by John Brunink).
-"Ag", as the chemical symbol for the element silver (argentum), was chosen because of Hengelo's identity related to itsmetal industry - although it was later suggested that Ag stood for Aktiengesellschaft or avant-garde.
+"Ag", as the chemical symbol for the element silver (argentum), was chosen because of Hengelo's identity related to its metal industry - although it was later suggested that Ag stood for Aktiengesellschaft or avant-garde.
 The founding of Ag happened simultaneously with the organization of the manifestation 'Art on the Street', with art in public showcases, for which the foundation was a vehicle.
 But Ag also wanted a permanent exhibition space and in 1989 they found an old windmill in the center of the city.
 "De Molen" became an important reference in the region.
 Numerous artists showed their work here or were otherwise involved, including many who had just graduated from the AKI and other academies in the Netherlands.
 At the end of 1997, Ag had to leave the mill, and they were given access to a former aviary in a park nearby (Prins Bernhardplantsoen).
 Finally, in 2006, they moved to a pavilion of the town hall, which was renamed 'Agterhuis.'
 Paalman was chairman of Ag for 25 years (1988-2013).
 In addition to organizing projects, curating exhibitions and supervising exhibitors, together with other board members, he was also in charge of the graphic design of the foundation.